theCryptMD/The-Crypt-Game/README.md

-# The Crypt Game: Your Game Your Rules
+# The Crypt Game: Your Game.
+Your Rules

 Please look at the other repositories for the AI functionalities we have added to game
 * **Agent:** An Ai chatbot built on Google Agent Builder, powered by google gemini